My frugal habits

 Understand your opportunity costs

 Many articles on frugal life will contain items such as “don’t go to Starbucks”, “pack your lunch”, or “use public transportation”.
 They are right.
 However, it all depends on your opportunity cost.
 The opportunity cost is what you can make by working.
-When I was a PhD student at Yale and I took a walk with my kids on a stroller, I would always carry a plastic bag to pick up bottles and cans from the street.
+When I was a PhD student at Yale, and I took a walk with my kids in a stroller, I would always carry a plastic bag to pick up bottles and cans from the street.
 When I participated in parties, I would volunteer to clean up bottles and cans.
 Why?
-Because in Connecticut, you get 5 cents by recycling a bottle or a can.
+In Connecticut, you get 5 cents by recycling a bottle or a can.
 Of course, I was doing it mostly for fun, but for a poor PhD student, it was nice to earn some extra cash.
 I no longer pick up bottles and cans from the street.
-For one reason, it’s because my neighborhood in San Diego is cleaner, but primarily because my opportunity cost is too high.
+One reason is that my neighborhood in San Diego is cleaner, but the other and main reason is that my opportunity cost is too high.
 Let’s consider a numerical example.
 During my last years at UCSD, I was making about $180,000 per year.
 By teaching a summer course, I could earn 8.5% of my annual salary, which is $15,300.
-One course was 30 hours (and I didn’t need any prep because I was teaching the same class as I would teach in different quarters), so my pre-tax hourly wage was $510 per hour.
-Therefore, spending 30 minutes of my time to sort out bottles and cans, visit the recycling center, and get $10 or so does not make any economic sense.
-I was still recycling bottles and cans that came from my household, but that’s because my wife told me to do so even though I explained her it’s more rational to simply dump all bottles and cans in the blue recycling bin.
+One course was 30 hours (and I didn’t need any prep because I was teaching the same class I would teach in different quarters), so my pre-tax hourly wage was $510.
+Therefore, spending 30 minutes of my time sorting bottles and cans, visiting the recycling center, and getting $10 or so does not make economic sense.
+I was still recycling bottles and cans from my household, but that’s because my wife told me to do so, even though I explained to her that it’s more rational to simply dump all bottles and cans in the blue recycling bin.
 Now that our son can drive, he is in charge of recycling, which is a significant Pareto improvement.

-Long story short, when trying to save cost, you need to take into account your opportunity cost.
+Long story short, when trying to save costs, you need to account for your opportunity cost.
 When I was an undergrad, instead of going to the campus dining hall, I would bring a slice of bread, a carrot, and a can of tomato juice.
-I still sometimes pack my lunch, but it is not to save the cost of food but to save my time to visit a restaurant.
-I still use public transportation but that is because it is fun.
-In contrast, these days I hire people for landscaping or fixing appliances.
+I still sometimes pack my lunch, but not to save on food costs, but to save time by not having to visit a restaurant.
+I still use public transportation, but that is because it is fun.
+In contrast, these days I sometimes hire people to do landscaping or fix appliances.

 The obvious things